-According to the study Effects of sound types and volumes on simulated driving, vigilance tasks and heart rate out of Memorial University in Newfoundland, the key ingredient isn’t what type of music you are listening to but rather how loud it is being played.
-In the study participants simulated driving while talking on a cellphone and listening to music.
+According to the study effects of sound types and volumes on simulated driving, vigilance tasks, and heart rate out of Memorial University in Newfoundland, the critical ingredient isn’t what type of music you are listening to but how loud it is being played.
+In the study, participants simulated driving while talking on a cell phone and listening to music.
 Moderate music provided no further distraction from the cellphone chatter, but when the music was turned up the problems began.

 When we think of dangerous driving music we imagine screaming, pumping beats, but this study revealed that is not always the case.
 Pop tunes, and any other type of music for that matter, become distracting right when the volume is turned up.
 According to the study the main issue is processing time.
 The more environmental signs that your brain has to process, the longer it will take to interpret them all.